szabgab/wis-python-course-2024-04/README.md

 ### Installations

 There is no need to install anything up front.
-We'll do that during the class.
+We'll do that during the lectures.

 ## Day 1